There is probably no one alive who has seen the 1927 Metropolis

 Wealthy industrialists and magnates live in wonderful penthouses surrounded by gardens, while workers live in darkness and operate the machinery that powers the city.
 According to Fritz Lang, the film was born from his first sight of the skyscrapers in New York in October 1924.
 Even though it was conceived as a futuristic dystopia, Metropolis (1927) tells the story of class differences that have been present since the very beginnings of human societies.

-In Metropolis, Freder (Gustav Fröhlich), the city master’s son, is spending his time in wonderful gardens used for leisure and sports.
-Suddenly he sees Maria (Brigitte Helm), a young woman who brought the worker’s children to see how rich people lead a thoroughly different life.
-When she’s ushered out, he’s desperate to find her again in the depths of the city.
-There he witnesses an explosion of a machine that kills a number of workers, hurries to tell his father about the accident, only to find total disinterest and lack of empathy.
-That’s when Freder’s quest to make things right starts.
-He meets with Rotwang (Rudolf Klein-Rogge), an inventor, who was in love with Freder’s mother and has thus created a robot (which inspired the look for C-3PO!) in her image.
-However, Freder’s father captures the robot and orders Rotwang to give Maria’s likeness to it, so he can deceive people into thinking that Maria, now the leader of a rebellion, is the one to blame for the chaos to come.
+In Metropolis, Freder (Gustav Fröhlich), the city master’s son, spends his time in the city’s wonderful gardens, used for leisure and sports.
+Suddenly, he sees Maria (Brigitte Helm), a young woman who brought the workers’ children to see how the rich lead a very different life.
+When she’s ushered out, he’s desperate to find her again in the city’s depths.
+There he witnesses an explosion of a machine that kills a number of workers, so he hurries to tell his father about the accident, only to find total disinterest and lack of empathy.

 Joh Frederson: What were you doing in the machine halls, Freder?